schipeltaper/veganexplainer/index.md

 > - [World Health Organization](https://apps.who.int/iris/bitstream/handle/10665/349086/WHO-EURO-2021-4007-43766-61591-eng.pdf?sequence=1&isAllowed=y) *"healthful and well-planned plant-based meals can provide adequate levels of micronutrients."*
 > - For athletes: [*"it is the contention of this article that a nutritive vegan diet can be designed to achieve the dietary needs of most athletes satisfactorily"*](https://pubmed.ncbi.nlm.nih.gov/28924423/)

-**If you do eat or want to eat more plantbased, be sure to watch until the end, as although it is very possible; there are clear examples of vegan diets which are not healthy**
+**If you do eat or want to eat more plantbased, be sure to watch until the end.
+As although it is very possible, there are clear examples of vegan diets which are not healthy.**
 > Sources that show different kinds of health risks associated to a not well planned vegan diet:
 > - [*"Vitamin B12 Deficiency Is Prevalent Among Czech Vegans Who Do Not Use Vitamin B12 Supplements"*](https://www.mdpi.com/2072-6643/11/12/3019)
 > - [*"vegans are at higher risk of iron and calcium deficiency"*](https://europepmc.org/article/med/31617971)

 **We're basing this entire video on scientific literature and you can find a link to all our references in the description!
-We've ensured our sources are independent (without ulterior motive), basing their information on papers published in scientific journals.**
+We've ensured our claims are based on scientific literature or on respected and generally accepted to be reliable organizations who back up their claims with scientific research.**
 > The main organizations we have used:
 > - [Voedinscentrum](https://www.voedingscentrum.nl/)
 > - [National Library of Medicine](https://www.nlm.nih.gov/)